katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

 ## What we can do as a community
-- labels don't help - let's stop using them <!-- .element class="fragment highlight-blue" data-fragment-index="1" -->
+- labels don't help - let's stop using them
 - the variety of our knowledge is valuable - let's keep learning and sharing<!-- .element class="fragment highlight-yellow" data-fragment-index="2" -->
 - no one should feel left out - let's work on inclusivity <!-- .element class="fragment highlight-red" data-fragment-index="3" -->